Fundal Subserosal Uterine Fibroids: Causes, Symptoms, Diagnosis, and Treatment

 • Increasing potassium-rich foods like bananas, oranges, and leafy greens.

 • Exercise: Regular physical activity, such as walking, cycling, or yoga, can significantly lower blood pressure.
-Aim for at least 2 hours and 30 minutes of moderate-intensity exercise every week.
+Aim for at least 150 minutes of moderate-intensity exercise every week.

 • Weight Management: Losing even a few pounds can make a difference.
 Studies suggest that every pound lost can reduce systolic blood pressure by approximately 1 mmHg.